A2 Key (KET)

-A2 Key (KET) shows that you have mastered the basics in English.
+A2 Key shows that you have mastered the basics in English.
+A2 Key was formerly known as Cambridge English: Key (KET).

 Exam Information

-A2 Key (KET) is an official Cambridge English qualification at pre-intermediate level.
-It is targeted at Level A2 of the Council of Europe's Common European Framework for languages.
+A2 Key (KET) is an official and valuable Cambridge English Qualification at pre-intermediate level of English proficiency.
+It is targeted at Level A2 of the Council of Europe's Common European Framework for languages (CEFR) by scale score 120-139.

-At Level A2, typical users can be expected to:
+At basic Level A2, typical users can be expected to:

-• understand and use everyday expressions and basic phrases
+• understand and confidently use everyday expressions and basic phrases

 • introduce themselves and answer basic questions about their personal details